Home

 d) To fulfill the other requirements announced by the University.

-(3) Only the originals of the documents required for registration or their copies, which are approved by the University when the originals have been presented, are accepted.
-The students’ statements regarding their military service status and criminal records are taken as truth during registration.
-Students found to have qualified for registration by providing false or misleading statements and inaccurate information or records, may not register.
-If they have already registered, their registration is cancelled regardless of the semester they are in, all the documents they have received including diplomas are declared null and void, and legal action is taken against them.
+(3) The list of documents required for registration is announced on the website of the Registrar’s Office.
+Students found to have obtained the right to register on the basis of false or misleading documents may not register.
+If they have already registered, their registration is cancelled regardless of the semester they are in; all documents issued to them, including diplomas, are declared null and void, and legal action is taken against them.
 In such cases, a student is deemed not to be eligible for student status and thereafter may not enjoy any of the rights granted to students.

 (4) Those students who have completed registration procedures are provided with a student ID card.
 The ID cards contain personal information about students.